 A marketing calendar creation tool should do more than just provide a calendar template and highlight some holidays.
 Unless you’re a holiday website, holidays are really just part of what’s on your calendar.
 And to some extent, holiday mentions are great for Facebook but not necessarily fodder for your site.

 And while a calendar template is cool, you don’t typically live your life with a template.
 A good marketing calendar would have two calendars involved.
-The first calendar would be an overall annual look of the business plan.
+The first calendar would be an overall annual look at the business plan.
 And the second calendar would be more of a micro look at your business.

 You really need a micro calendar to manage your business.
 With soccer lessons, customer questions, and family life, a micro calendar will help you figure out how to actually get the work done.
 For instance, if you’re working on dominating the 4th of July Firework niche, the micro calendar will help you determine what amount of work you can get done this week.